rogertavaress/react-native-modern-fab/README.md

-# React Native Modern FAB
+# react-native-modern-fab

-React Native Modern FAB is a button component built with Typescript for React Native CLI and React Native Expo.
+react-native-modern-fab is a button component built with Typescript for React Native CLI and React Native Expo.

 ## Installation